EvalAgent: Discovering Implicit Evaluation Criteria from the Web

-Table~\ref{tab:overall_stats} reports the human judgment scores for Obviousness and Utility, where we find that \textsc{EvalAgent} achieves a low obviousness score on average by our human annotators while maintaining a high utility score. $ID$ generates the criteria with the highest utility; this is expected since the criteria are essentially constraints decomposed from the instruction itself and are necessary for instruction-following.
+\paragraph{\textsc{EvalAgent}'s criteria are non-obvious} Table~\ref{tab:overall_stats} reports the human judgment scores for Obviousness and Utility, where we find that \textsc{EvalAgent} achieves a low obviousness score on average by our human annotators while maintaining a high utility score. $ID$ generates the criteria with the highest utility; this is expected since the criteria are essentially constraints decomposed from the instruction itself and are necessary for instruction-following.
 LLM-prompted criteria are classified as mostly obvious, with a slightly lower utility score.

 To dig deeper into these ratings, Table \ref{tab:human_ann} in the appendix shows human judgments along with two tasks alongside criteria produced by LLM-\textit{n} and our system.
 For utility, we report an average score from three annotator ratings, and for obviousness we show the number of annotators that found the criterion obvious.
 Note that obviousness is a subjective dimension and depends on the familiarity of the annotators with the instruction they are evaluating.
-For example, \textit{`the response should include relevant emojis'} gets rated obvious by only one annotator out of three; similarly the criterion `\textit{the response should create movement by transitioning from a specific moment to the broader implications of the characters}' is not obvious to any of the annotators, since it is very specific to creative writing and talks about narrative pacing.
+For example, \textit{`the response should include relevant emojis'} gets rated obvious by only one annotator out of three; similarly the criterion `\textit{The response should create movement by transitioning from a specific moment to the broader implications of the characters}' is not obvious to any of the annotators, since it is very specific to creative writing and talks about narrative pacing.
 We show the average Utility and Obviousness scores from human annotators across datasets in Figures \ref{fig:relevance_by_dataset_graph} and \ref{fig:obviousness_graph_by_dataset} of the Appendix.